Deploy Ray Serve Applications#

 Step 3: Install a RayService#

-• First, look at the Ray Serve configuration serveConfigV2 embedded in the RayService YAML.
-Notice two high-level applications: a fruit stand app and a calculator app.
+Look at the Ray Serve configuration serveConfigV2 embedded in the RayService YAML.
+Notice two high-level applications: a fruit stand application and a calculator application.
 Take note of some details about the fruit stand application:

-• The working directory points to the test_dag repository, which is downloaded at runtime, and RayService starts your application in this directory.
+• working_dir: The working directory points to the test_dag repository, which RayService downloads at runtime and uses to start your application.
 See Runtime Environments. for more details.

 serveConfigV2: |